dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/help-and-feedback/index.md

 ---
 title: Help & Feedback
 excerpt: >-
-  We welcome your feedback and hope to improve the product in any way that we can!
+  We welcome your feedback and hope to improve the product in any way that we reasonably can!
 seo:
   title: Submitting Feedback
   description: Feedback Submission